auraphp/Aura.Sql/README.md

 ```

 The methods `fetchAll()`, `fetchAssoc()`, `fetchCol()`, and `fetchPairs()`
-take a third parameter, a callable, to apply to each row of the results before
+take an optional third parameter, a callable, to apply to each row of the
-returning.
+results before returning.

 ```php
 <?php